 The online system will show you your progress towards the 25-point total requirement, and the end of cycle date.
-Once 25 points have been submitted, the 'finish and pay' button will be active.
+Once 25 points have been submitted, and the ethics course requirement completed, the 'submit' button will be active.
 Click the button to submit.
 Payment is only required if your submission is past the March 30 deadline.

-The Board is introducing a 'late fee' for submission received after the March 30 deadline.
-This fee will be \$100.00 + GST/HST commencing in 2021.
+The late fee for submission received after the March 30 deadline and is \$100.00 + GST/HST.